-During the inspection the inspector met with staff and observed staff practice throughout the day.
-The inspector observed positive interactions between residents and staff.
 Residents appeared very comfortable in the company of staff and told the inspector that staff were very kind and supported them well.
-The inspector observed residents helping to prepare food in their kitchen.
-Residents told the inspector they enjoyed participating in this type of activity.
-It was clear to the inspector that this was a common occurrence and residents were supported to engage in this type of meaningful activity frequently.
+In the evening the inspector observed residents engaging in table top games in their kitchen and relaxing in communal areas.
+It was clear to the inspector that this was a common occurrence and residents appeared comfortable and at ease in their home.